-If you are looking for a solution on creating Windows system image to an external USB drive, follow this page for a complete guide.
+If you are looking for a solution to creating a Windows system image on an external USB drive, follow this page for a complete guide.

 - 1. Free up space on the system hard drive, save more usable storage space

 - 2. Safe way to back up Windows system, installed programs and saved data on the system drive

 - 3. Portable to restore system image to any computer

 - 4. Emergency restore when the system goes wrong or bring the system back to the previous stable state